-Step #6 Build Minifigure Shelf (inspired by Jedi Craft Girl).
+Step #6: Build a LEGO Minifigure Shelf (inspired by Jedi Craft Girl).

-The wall decals were the most time-consuming part of this project.
-You can’t buy these decals, so I had a local designer create them.
+The large wall decals were the most time-consuming part of this project.
+You can’t buy the wall LEGO decals, so I had a local designer create them.
 I then hired a local company to print them on a canvas sticker of some sort.

-We also found an Etsy seller for the LEGO bin decals.
+We also found an Etsy seller for the LEGO storage bin decals (pictured above).
 The bin decals are great for sorting!

+Now you need to fill your LEGO room with LEGO bricks!
 Becoming a VIP member is free on Lego.com, and it comes with all sorts of benefits.
 It’s a no brainer.
 I also cast a net on local Facebook garage sale pages.
-I snagged several great deals!
-Be sure to wash used Legos with soap and water, though.
+I snagged several great deals for LEGO sets and loose LEGO bricks!
+Be sure to wash used LEGO bricks with soap and water, though.